-After a couple of dives here (when you have more understanding of the site), when you reach the wall at 19 metres, turn right and follow this north and then west when it turns.
+After a couple of dives here (when you have more understanding of the site), when you reach the wall at 19 metres on the way back, turn right and follow this north and then west when it turns.
 Soon you will come to a corner where the wall goes to the north again.
 Here you will see that ahead there is a largish crack.
 This runs west and ascends.
 Swim up the crack.
 There are some large boulders in the crack so you will at times need to swim around or over them.
-Eventually you will be in the 7 to 8 metre mark and ahead white water on the surface.
+Eventually you will be in the 7 to 8 metre mark and ahead there will be white water on the surface.
 Go to your left at 45°, over a small wall to about 4 metres and then drop back to 7 metres.
 You will then see the rock platform ahead.
 Turn left and follow.

 No matter which directions you have followed, you will now be near the entry/exit point and will see a corner and the wall turns to the west.
 Go around the corner for about 20 metres.
 Then, swim a little to the north before ascending to check on the condition of the exit.
 If everything looks okay, drop back under the surface, a bit deeper than the start of the exit ahead.
 Swim towards the exit and using the rocks and sea growth to help you along, swim north and up and over the small ledge onto the exit spot.
 Due to the waves breaking on the rocks, the visibility when exiting may be very poor, but continue on anyway.
 Crawl along the bottom until you reach the dry land.
 If there are a number of you, have the most experienced diver exit alone and remove all their equipment.
 Now all the other divers should come in one at a time.
 The first diver can help the others remove fins and steady them if larger waves come along.